-Redmond O'Neal Charged with Assault with a Deadly Weapon, Robbery and Drug Possession
+Redmond O'Neal Allegedly Had Meth and Heroin on Him during Convenience Store Robbery

 The D.A. said that the felony complaint includes “a special allegation that the defendant personally used a deadly and dangerous weapon, a knife, during the commission of the robbery.”

-O’Neal allegedly had heroin and methamphetamine on him at the time of his arrest, The Blast reports.

-Representatives for O’Neal or his famous father have yet to respond to PEOPLE’s request for comment.
+Representatives for O’Neal and his famous father have not responded to PEOPLE’s request for comment.

 Police previously told PEOPLE that on Tuesday O’Neal walked into a store located near Santa Monica armed with a knife and demanded the clerk to take out money from the register.